structure XX rafael saldana

 GPS: 18d 30' 05" N, 89d 28' 54" W

-The earliest habitation extends back to about 300 B.C.
-Masonry structures appeared in the Late Pre Classic (300 B.C.-200 A.D.) and the site reached its height in the Late Classic Period (600-900 A.D.
-Like other sites in the area, Chicanna began a gradual decline and was abandoned by the end of the Terminal Classic (900-1100 A.D.)
+The earliest habitation extends back to about 100 CE.
+Masonry structures appeared in the Late Preclassic (350-250 CE) and the site reached its height in the Late Classic Period (600-900 CE).
+The site is within 1.8 miles/3 km of Becan and was likely a satellite settlement of that regional capital.
+Like other sites in the area, Chicanna began a gradual decline and was abandoned by the end of the Terminal Classic (900-1100 CE).
+In the course of excavation, five painted capstones were recovered featuring figures and glyphs.
+When this report comes to light the details will be reported here.

-Chicanna contains five main structural groups.
-The main plaza contains the Central group consisting of 4 structures situated around the plaza.
 Structure I is located on the west side of the plaza.
-It consists of a long platform with two towers on its extreme ends exhibiting a Rio Bec style with stairways to faux temples, along with stone mosaics of the rain god Chac.
-The middle portion contains six chambers, three of which face on opposite sides of the platform.
+It consists of a long platform base with twin towers on its extreme ends exhibiting a Rio Bec style of architecture.
+Ruined stairways lead up to faux temples.
+Intricate stone mosaic designs are profusely displayed on the exterior of this as well as most of the other structures.
+The structure contains ten chambers, eight of which face on opposite sides of the platform.

-Structure II is on the east side of the plaza and was built in the mid eighth century.
-The impressive entrance to this temple is encircled by an intricate mosaic of Itzamna, the supreme earth deity.
-The floor resembles the lower jaw with stone teeth set up in front of the entryway with the upper jaw above.
+Structure II is on the east side of the plaza and was built in the mid-eighth century.
+The impressive entrance to this temple is encircled by an intricate stone mosaic of Itzamna, the supreme earth deity.
+The floor resembles the lower jaw with stone fangs set up in front of the entryway with the upper jaw above.
 One passes through the jaws of this deity to enter the temple.
-The sides of the temple are decorated with masks of the rain god Chac.
 The temple consists of eight rooms and was once crowned with a roof comb.
 Partial glyphic inscriptions have been discovered here painted on interior walls.
-A similar structure was recently revealed at the rediscovered site of Lagunita (August 2014) located to the north.
+A similar structure was recently revealed at the rediscovered site of Lagunita (August 2014) located to the northwest.
 Another exists at the nearby site of Hormiguero, and one is also seen at the northern Yucatan site of Ek Balam.

-Structure VI is located to the southeast of the Central Plaza and is built atop a low platform.
+Southeast of the Central Group is Group B, and houses Structures VI, VII and IX.
+Structure VI is a south facing linear structure located on the north side of the plaza, and is built atop a low platform.
 It contains a central and side stairway which leads to a series of chambers.
 The façade consists of a series of mosaic masks stacked one above the other.
-The roof was once adorned with a roof comb.
+The top of the structure still features the remains of a decorative roof comb.
+Structures VII and IX have yet to be fully excavated and restored.

-Located to the southwest of the Central Plaza is a group of structures arranged around two courtyards.
+Located to the southwest of the Central Plaza is Group C, whose structures include Structures X-XIII arranged around two courtyards.
 Structure XI is a small palace consisting of twelve rooms, and is considered to be among the earliest structures at the site.
+This group may have been an elite residential area.

 structure XX sonja a hannover